Nuchal ligament

 The nuchal ligament is a ligament at the back of the neck that is continuous with the supraspinous ligament.

 Structure

 The nuchal ligament extends from the external occipital protuberance on the skull and median nuchal line to the spinous process of the seventh cervical vertebra in the lower part of the neck.

 From the anterior border of the nuchal ligament, a fibrous lamina is given off.
 This is attached to the posterior tubercle of the atlas, and to the spinous processes of the cervical vertebrae, and forms a septum between the muscles on either side of the neck.

 The trapezius and splenius capitis muscle attach to the nuchal ligament.

 Function

 It is a tendon-like structure that has developed independently in humans and other animals well adapted for running.
-In some four-legged animals, particularly ungulates, the nuchal ligament serves to sustain the weight of the head.
+In some four-legged animals, particularly ungulates and canids, the nuchal ligament serves to sustain the weight of the head.

 Clinical significance

 In Chiari malformation treatment, decompression and duraplasty with a harvested nuchal ligament showed similar outcomes to pericranial and artificial grafts.